arkatebi/genomewide-nucleosome-mapping/README.md

 ## Tool for Genomewide Nucleosome Mapping
-* Calculates the distance autocorrelation function for a set of genes
+* Calculates the distance auto-correlation function for a set of genes
-* Calculates the distance autocorrelation function for two sets of genes
+* Calculates the distance cross-correlation function for two sets of genes

 ### Some Definitions
 ##### Nucleosome core particle (NCP)